Communication culture

 One of the most important things I've read is the post Conversational Cultures: Combat vs Nurture.

-I would recommend reading the post, but I'm not writing this post to convince you to read it, more to get out some thoughts on the effective communication.
+I would recommend reading the post, but I'm not writing this post to convince you to read it, more to get out some thoughts on effective communication.

 My stance: not neutral